 - Save millions of gallons of water

 - Significantly reduce operation and maintenance costs.
-Certified chiller, boiler and water treatment maintenance specialists are also no longer required.

-- Eliminating the cooling tower also eliminates a potential breeding ground for the deadly legionella bacteria, which has recently claimed the lives of several people across the US.
+- Eliminating the evaporative cooling tower also eliminates a potential breeding ground for the deadly legionella bacteria, which has recently claimed the lives of several people across the US.

 - The underground piping network used by GSHP systems will last and is warranted for up to 50 years and requires little to no maintenance.
 In areas where the electric utility has implemented high per kW demand charges, GSHP systems produce lower peak electrical demand, further reducing annual utility expenses and creating an opportunity to collect utility rebates.